Rye is a quaint seaside town (once an island) situated in the southeast of England.

 Once a residence of smugglers, writers, artists and more, you may find yourself imagining yourself as an 11th-century pirate.
-It’s just a quick journey from London’s St. Pancras (by way of Ashford International railway station) and is the perfect short getaway (click here to read about another day trip from London).
-You may recognize one of its world-famous cobbled streets, Mermaid Street, where you will find the Mermaid Inn.
-You won’t want to miss the medieval buildings and the hilly passageways.
+It’s just a quick journey from London’s St. Pancras (by way of Ashford International railway station) and is the perfect short getaway Related: 5 Day Trips from London

 Making our way past the back of St. Mary’s Church we stumbled upon Lamb House and unintentionally came upon Mermaid Street and the Mermaid Inn built in the 11th century.
 Our final stop before checking in was The Rye Castle Museum where you will learn all about Rye’s history and browse its many historic artifacts.
 The volunteers who work there are very friendly and knowledgeable.
 Related: A Guide to A Day Out in St Albans